MarkThackham/MarkThackham.github.io/index.md

 # About Me

-Welcome to my professional homepage!
+Welcome to my professional homepage and Data Science Portfolio!

-I am Dr Mark Thackham and I am a data scientist with experience in machine learning, statistical analysis, and data visualization.
+I am Dr Mark Thackham, a data scientist with experience in machine learning, statistical analysis, and data visualization.
 My research interests include: machine learning; statistics; applied AI.

 I am a PhD Statistician and Actuary with 21 years building, deploying and validating predictive models for banks, insurers and fintechs.